amirsadriofficial/Jewelry/README.md

 # Jewelry
 ### Visit Website
-Click on the [Website](https://amirsadriofficial.github.io/Jewelry/)to visit.
+Click on the [Website](https://amirsadriofficial.github.io/Jewelry/) to visit.